 While many things about Jewish Family Services has changed in its 140-year history, our mission has remained largely the same: to help support those in our community most in need.
 In its early years, the agency committed its resources to the resettlement of refugees, largely German and Eastern European Jews, within our community.

-Originally housed at the Roadside Settlement House, Jewish Family Services at first provided much needed assistance to the increasing wave of Jewish immigration from Eastern Europe.
+Originally housed at the Roadside Settlement House, Jewish Family Services at first provided much-needed assistance to the increasing wave of Jewish immigration from Eastern Europe.
 Jewish Family Services can trace its origins back to the first Jewish charity organization formed in Des Moines by women of the then newly organized Temple B’nai Jeshurun in 1874.
-The scope of their work included food baskets and clothing for newly arrived Jews as well as aid to the sick and needy.
+The scope of their work included food baskets and clothing for newly arrived Jews, as well as aid to the sick and needy.

-World War II brought an economic upswing to the country that reduced the charitable relief work and the name of the agency was changed to the Jewish Social Services.
-The postwar period brought a switch from the problems of relief and immigrant aid to services to the enhancement of emotional wellbeing, such as counseling and guidance, with the more traditional forms of Tzedakah now being increasingly carried out by public agencies.
+World War II brought an economic upswing to the country that reduced the need for our charitable relief work, so the name of the agency was changed to the Jewish Social Services.
+The postwar period then brought a switch from the problems of relief and immigrant aid to services for the enhancement of emotional wellbeing, such as counseling and guidance.
+The more traditional forms of Tzedakah were now being increasingly carried out by public agencies.